 4 years full-time (plus optional placement year)

 BBB (full entry requirements)

-September 2019 (term dates)
+September 2024 (semester dates)

-£9,250 per year (2018/19)
+£9,250 per year

 £28,800 per year

 With individual and group projects at every stage of the degree to develop practical, organisational, management and business skills, you'll graduate with the abilities and approaches you will need to operate with confidence – as a researcher, expert designer or technical manager - in this exciting field.